Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-04-30**
+* Tier 2: still fine-tuning LVH and ERM scripts.
+Updated them with the consistent delivery/payment option spelling (now it must be consistent across ALL scripts) and added function enabling to use several emails per country, but it doesn't work as expected yet (has 1 email for PL ERM, but thinks it has no emails).
+Will keep working on it.
+* Admins: I have a list of errors that appears inconsistently and will monitor it

 **2026-04-29**
 * Admin: I spent my efforts today on ensuring the delivery and payment options are spelled correctly on ERM and LVH scripts (haven't done Tier 2 yet).
 It's boring and unsexy, but I was tired of this little mistakes where, say, it has "courier" on LVH and "Courier delivery" on ERM, and I need to remember that or it'll throw an error that is hard to trace.
 Also, a few minor fixes for Tier 2 websites.